Corruptions of Supervised Learning Problems: Typology and Mitigations: Technical Background

-\paragraph{Kernel operations} Kernels can be combined through different operations.
+Kernels can be combined through different operations.
 We introduce them here briefly, mainly inspired by \citep{kallenberg2017random,statistical2023johnston}, covering all the necessary properties for this work.
-We will use henceforth the notation $(X_i, \mc X_i)$ for a measurable space, presuming the existence of some fixed, suitable $\sigma$-algebras $\mc{X}_i$ for $X_i$.
-We remark that specifying the kernel action operator $\ka f $ for all measurable $f$ effectively defines a kernel as $\ka(x_1, B) \coloneqq \ka \chi_B(x_1)$ \citep[Remark 6.4]{cinlar2011ProbabilityAS}, where $\chi_B(x_1)$ is the indicator function for $x_1 \in X_1, \, B \in \mc X_2$.
+We will use henceforth the notation $(X_i, \mc X_i)$ for a standard Borel measurable space.
+We remark that specifying the kernel action operator $\ka f $ for all measurable $f$ effectively defines a kernel as $\ka(x_1, B) \coloneqq \ka \chi_B(x_1)$ \citep[Remark 6.4]{cinlar2011ProbabilityAS}, where $\chi_B(x_2)$ is the indicator function for $x_2 \in X_2, \, B \in \mc X_2$.

-The first set of operations defined here can be referred to as \defemph{in-series operations}, given that the involved kernels are required to satisfy specific conditions on the spaces for which they are defined.
+The first set of operations defined here can be referred to as \emph{in-series operations}, given that the involved kernels are required to satisfy specific conditions on the spaces for which they are defined.
 These operations impose a \emph{more stringent set of feasibility conditions}.